When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 No, e-book-readers with 13.3″ screens are the largest available on the market.

-There are, however, two larger tablets:
+There are, however, larger tablets:

-• The Lenovo Tab Extreme with a 14.5″ display.
+• The Lenovo Tab Extreme with a 14.5-inch screen.

-Both are high-end Android tablets with a 16:10 aspect ratio.
+These are high-end Android tablets with a 16:10 aspect ratio.

 No, there is no e-reader from Apple, and no model is planned.